 Butterfly migration in May generally brings the appearance of Diana Fritillary, Viceroy Butterfly, American Snout, Pearl Crescents, and Baltimore Checkerspots.
 In June, three species of Pearly Eyes, and Common Wood Nymph may join the cast, as well as Great-spangled and Regal Fritillaries.
 Among the last species to make their appearance each year are the Giant Swallowtail and Goatweed Butterfly.
 By October, the season is winding down.
 A few species routinely persist into November and may last for a time into warm Decembers.

-More than 90 species have been listed on the butterfly checklist for Mount Magazine, the state's highest peak and home to Mount Magazine State Park.
+More than 90 species of this magnificent insect have been listed on the butterfly checklist for Mount Magazine, the state's highest peak and home to Mount Magazine State Park.
 The park and the nearby town of Paris host a butterfly festival each June.
 The 4,885-acre Rick Evans/Grandview Prairie Wildlife Management Area in southwestern Arkansas includes the largest contiguous, publicly owned tract of blackland prairie in the U.S. The area offers a variety of habitats, but its prairie wildflowers make it of special significance to butterfly watchers.

 In Central Arkansas, the Bell Slough Wildlife Management Area and Camp Robinson Special Use Area, located near Mayflower off Interstate 40 between Little Rock and Conway, are rapidly approaching Mount Magazine's species total of butterflies.
 At Petit Jean State Park near Morrilton, the Seven Hollows Trail passes through an area recovering from a year 2000 forest fire and is an excellent spot for observing butterflies and nature's pattern of succession.

-As veteran butterfly watchers know, butterflies must warm themselves to a certain level before they can begin flight.
+As veteran butterfly watchers know, butterflies must warm their wings to a certain level before they can begin flight.
 Therefore, on cloudy, cool days in spring and autumn they may not fly at all.
 Many butterfly larvae (i.e., caterpillars) feed on specific types of plants and adults of those species frequently can be found near the host plants.
 Butterflies also gather around hilltops, mud puddles and fresh scat piles.

-Additional Butterfly Facts
+Additional Butterfly Facts & Information